repalash/xatlas.js/README.md

 3. Call `generateAtlas`.
 Meshes are segmented into charts, which are parameterized and packed into an atlas.
 The updated vertex and index buffers are returned along with the mesh object.
 4. See `source/web/index.js` for complete API and example.
 The returned buffers are of different size than the inputs.
+Use `oldIndexes` to map vertex data for the new indexes to the old ones.
 Cleanup with `destroyAtlas`.
 This also does a leak check if enabled in `build-web.sh`. see line 40.